syncfusion-content/wpf-docs/wpf/DataGrid/Styles-and-Templates.md

 ![VisualTree structure of WPF DataGrid](Styles-and-Templates_images/Styles-and-Templates_img31.png)

 [RowGenerator](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.RowGenerator.html) class processes the creation and re-using of containers for SfDataGrid.
 You create your own containers by overriding `RowGenerator` class and setting it to [SfDataGrid.RowGenerator](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~RowGenerator.html).
-Using this method to customize the row and cell containers allows for customizations that aren’t possible through `styling and conditional styling`.
+Using this method to customize the row and cell containers allows for customizations that aren’t possible through styling and conditional styling.

 ### Row containers
 Below table shows the different types of grid rows and its container.